Just What Is Savory?

 Growth Habit | Annual | Perennial |

-It can work very well and is a popular ingredient in preserved meats.
+Savory can work very well in the kitchen and is a popular ingredient in preserved meats.
 To cook with it add it in moderate amounts in the early stage of cooking and cut the pieces small.
 Keep some sharp shears in the kitchen for herbs.
-Adding the winter savory this way makes it useful.
+You will notice that adding the winter savory this way makes it useful.

 Recipes Using Savory

 Try this website for 40 recipes using Savory.
-There is a quick Bruschetta at the start.
+Don’t overlook a quick Bruschetta at the start.
 Allrecipes.

 Here is a recipe for making Herbes de Provence in which Savory is a popular element.

-Beans and Savory.
-Beans of all kinds are delicious with Savory.
+Try beans and Savory; beans of all kinds are delicious with Savory.
 This is Garlic green beans with Savory.

-Add savory to cooking water to cut the odor of cabbage and other strong smelling vegetables.
+Also, add savory to cooking water to cut the odor of cabbage and other strong-smelling vegetables.

 Substitutes for Savory

 If you do not have access to Savory and would like to approximate the flavor try one or a combination of these herbs.
-You will want to recreate the slightly piney, spicy, peppery flavor with a bit of sweetness.
+To create a good substitute you will want to recreate the slightly piney, spicy, and peppery flavor with a bit of sweetness.
 Use Mint, Thyme, or Sage in combinations that please you.
 For the mildest flavor add your herbs early in cooking.
-You can add a little more later.
+You can add a little more later if needed.

 How To Grow Your Own Savory